uaqq/gpdb/arenadata/readme.md

   docker pull hub.adsw.io/library/gpdb6_regress:1353d81
   ```

+After the assembly of your image is done, you need to set IMAGE env variable in order to use this image in your tests.
+You can use either image's name or its IMAGE ID.
+If you want to use IMAGE ID you need to specify it this way:

+* export IMAGE=sha256:YOUR_IMAGE_ID

 ## Full regression tests suite run

 We need to execute [../concourse/scripts/ic_gpdb.bash](../concourse/scripts/ic_gpdb.bash) in container to create demo cluster and run different test suites against it: